How to negotiate the lowest

 asbestos removal cost

 Look for a qualified person or environmental consultant.
 They should be AHERA building inspector certified and come with additional training and certifications as well.
-They should have a variety of insurance coverage from workers’ compensation to liability and E&O. I cannot recommend a consultant directly but there are many consulting firms in the area, some laboratories will also provide this service.
+They should have a variety of insurance coverage from workers’ compensation to liability and E&O. I cannot recommend a consultant directly for your area but there are many environmental consulting firms and asbestos specialists, some laboratories will also provide this service.

 While you can also collect your own samples, you will not get the years of training and certifications that go into asbestos sampling by an asbestos specialist of environmental consultant.
 Learn how to collect your own samples.